 going into something more applied (like plasma physics).
 Do you REALLY need

-to spend months learning how to do some nasty wave guide calculations?
+to spend months learning how to do wave guide calculations?
 The

 basic treatment of Maxwell's Equations from undergrad should be